acecilia/OpenWRTInvasion/README.md

 ## How to run

 **NOTE: FROM VERSION `0.0.2` THE ROUTER NEEDS INTERNET ACCESS**.
 If you require to run the exploit without internet access please try version `0.0.1`.
 Find the versions here: https://github.com/acecilia/OpenWRTInvasion/releases

 **NOTE: THERE ARE REPORTED ISSUES WITH ROUTER IN AP MODE**.
 If you're not able to succeed in the AP mode, try to switch to some other (WiFi Repeater or Gateway)

+**NOTE: THERE ARE COMPATIBILITY ISSUES REPORTED WHEN USING WINDOWS**.
+This script only runs on Mac or Linux.
+If you run from Windows, please use docker (explained below)

 ### Using Docker (also works on Windows)